-Will the project result in detours, transportation restrictions, or other impacts to normal traffic flow or to existing transportation facilities during construction?
-How long are construction activities estimated to last?
-No. Construction activities are planned to be completed within a year.
+Will the project result in detours, transportation Temporary detours or other minor transportation restrictions, or other impacts to normal traffic flow or impacts would occur during construction.
+There to existing transportation facilities during will be no permanent changes to existing construction?
+How long are construction activities transportation facilities. estimated to last?
+Construction activities are estimated to last approximately four months.
 Will there be any permanent change to existing transportation facilities?
 If so, what are the changes, and how would the changes affect the public?
-No. Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
+No, there will be no permanent changes to existing transportation facilities.
+Will the project interrupt or impede emergency No, the project will not interrupt or impede response services from fire, police, ambulance or any emergency response services. other emergency or safety response providers?
 If so, describe any coordination that will occur with emergency response providers?
 How long will service interruptions last, if applicable?
-No. Is there any other information relevant to the project area or the proposed work as it pertains to Land Use and Transportation?
-No.
+Is there any other information relevant to the project area or the proposed work as it pertains to Land Use and Transportation?